Intel-bigdata/OAP/docs/Installation-Guide.md

 We have tested OAP on Fedora 29 and CentOS 7.6 (kernel-4.18.16).
 We recommend you use **Fedora 29 CentOS 7.6 or above**.
 Besides, for [Memkind](https://github.com/memkind/memkind/tree/v1.10.1-rc2) we recommend you use **kernel above 3.10**.

 - **Requirements for Shuffle Remote PMem Extension**
-If you want to use Shuffle Remote PMem Extension, you need to configure and validate RDMA before these installation steps.
+If you want to use Shuffle Remote PMem Extension with RDMA, you need to configure and validate RDMA before these installation steps.
 You can refer to [Shuffle Remote PMem Extension Guide](../oap-shuffle/RPMem-shuffle/README.md#4-configure-and-validate-rdma) for the details of configuring and validating RDMA.

 ### Installation prerequisites